tuarua/AVANE/README.md

 Adobe Air Native Extension written in ActionScript 3 and C/C++ for encoding + decoding video and audio based on FFMpeg libraries.
 Samples included

 Universal player - demo showing flash playing mp4, mkv, webm encoded in h264, hevc and vp9.
 Also showcases live HLS streams from Twitch and Vevo.
+N.B.
+Depending on your computer setup HEVC decoding may be very slow.
+So a 6 year old mac mini is not going to cut it :)

 Advanced client - demo similar to Handbrake

-Desktop capture - demo using screen-capture-recorder to capture desktop
+Desktop capture - demo using screen-capture-recorder to capture desktop (Windows only)

 ![alt tag](https://raw.githubusercontent.com/tuarua/AVANE/master/screenshots/screen-shot-1.png)

 ### Version
-- 0.0.1 Win 32 version
+- 0.0.2 Win 32 and OSX 64 version

 ### Features
  - Harness the power of FFmpeg with this unoffical ANE version.